domoticz/domoticz/scripts/dzVents/documentation/README.md

  - Save the script
  - Open the Domoticz log in the browser
  - In Domoticz  GUI (perhaps in another browser tab) press the switch.
- - You can watch the log in Domoticz and it should show you that indeed it triggered your script.
+ - You can watch the log in Domoticz and it should show you that indeed it triggered your script and you should see the log messages.
- - Assuming of course that you have configured the notify options in Domoticz setup.
-Otherwise you can change the lines with `domoticz.notify` to `domoticz.email(<your address>)`.

 See the examples folder `/path/to/domoticz/scripts/dzVents/examples` for more examples.